PG Tips: The T-Birds (2002–2005)

-The "Tipps family" were replaced in January 2002, with a house-sharing group of claymation birds called the T-Birds (which consisted of Tom the owl, Maggie the pigeon, Pete the starling, and Holly the blue tit), animated by Aardman, the company behind Wallace and Gromit and Chicken Run.
+The "Tipps family" were replaced in January 2002, with a house-sharing group of claymation birds called the T-Birds (which consisted of Tom the owl, Maggie the pigeon, Pete the starling, and Holly the blue tit), animated by Aardman, who are the company behind Wallace and Gromit and Chicken Run.
 In Ireland, these commercials were still airing by the end of 2006, though advertising Lyons Tea (another Unilever brand), even though Holly was renamed as Niamh to fit in with Irish audiences.

 This led to PG Tips becoming a major partner with Wallace and Gromit's first film The Curse of the Were-Rabbit, launched in October 2005.
 PG offered Gromit mugs on pack in the supermarket.
 According to The Grocer magazine, Unilever reported that during the Gromit mug promotion, PG Tips sales increased 600%.
 Wallace and Gromit also appeared in an advert with Lady Tottington (another character from the film) around the same time.

 In 2005, PG Tips celebrated its 75th anniversary with special packs, including a limited-edition Golden pack, and a one-off Diamond tea bag.
 The Diamond tea bag cost £7,500, and was made by Boodles jewelers and used Makaibari Silver Tips (Imperial).

+The T-Birds would sponsor Creature Comforts, a television show which would air on ITV.

-Monkey (2007–)
+Monkey (2007–2024, 2025–)

-In 2007, PG Tips reunited Johnny Vegas as Al and the ITV Digital Monkey character made by Paul Jomain, puppeteered by Nigel Plaskitt and Susan Beattie, and voiced by Ben Miller.
+In January 2007, PG Tips reunited Johnny Vegas as Al and the ITV Digital Monkey character made by Paul Jomain, puppeteered by Nigel Plaskitt and Susan Beattie, and voiced by Ben Miller.
 ITV Digital had used the Monkey character in its own advertising but had entered administration in March 2002.
-In the end, ITV Digital’s former terrestrial multiplexes were taken over by Crown Castle and the BBC to create the Freeview free-to-air service.
-The Monkey character pointedly explains he's not a chimpanzee, he's a monkey, a nod to PG Tips' chimpanzee family.
+In the end, ITV Digital's former terrestrial multiplexes were taken over by Crown Castle and the BBC to create the Freeview free-to-air service.
+The first commercial was titled "The Return", and saw Monkey returning to Al's house on a dark and stormy night, seeking to reignite their friendship after five years on the run.
+The Monkey character pointedly explains in said commercial that he is not a chimpanzee, he is a monkey, a nod to PG Tips' chimpanzee family.

 One of the adverts was a spoof of the "deli scene" from the movie When Harry Met Sally....
 In the advert, Monkey describes the taste of PG Tips by saying "Oh Yes" repeatedly similarly like in the movie.
 The advert then moves to a scene with a woman at a nearby table asking the waiter "I'll have whatever he's having".
 The advert ends with the tagline "How would you describe the taste?"
 It was first shown on 3 February 2010.

 Another advert, promoting the naturally occurring theanine in PG Tips, featured Monkey and Al playing the characters of Captain Mainwaring and Private Pike from the popular sitcom Dad's Army.